nocomplexity/codeaudit/docs/checks/zipfile_check.md

 :::

-This accounts also for using `bz2`, `lzma` , `shutil.unpack_archive` or `tar` compressed files.
+This accounts also for using `bz2`, `lzma` , `shutil.unpack_archive`,  `tar` or `zstd` compressed files.
 All these great Python functions that can decompress files require defense in depth to be sure that only trusted files can be opened.

 This can lead to:
 * **Denial of Service via Resource Exhaustion**